Caroline Remond Putnam

-Caroline Remond Putnam (1826–1908) was a prominent African-American businesswoman and abolitionist in Salem, Massachusetts.
+Caroline Remond Putnam (c.
+1826–1908) was an African-American businesswoman and abolitionist in Salem, Massachusetts.
 Along with two of her sisters, she owned and operated the largest wig factory in the state, making her mark on the growing field of hair-care products for African-American women.

 Early life and education

-Caroline was the youngest of seven children born to free Black parents Nancy (Lenox) Remond, a baker and cake decorator, and John Remond, a merchant and caterer.
+Caroline was the youngest of seven children born to African-American parents Nancy (Lenox) Remond, a baker and cake decorator, and John Remond, a merchant and caterer.
 The Remonds were one of Salem's most successful entrepreneurial families, and they often associated with prominent abolitionists like Frederick Douglass and Charlotte Forten Grimké.

 Caroline had four sisters and two brothers, including renowned anti-slavery orators Sarah Parker Remond and Charles Lenox Remond.
 The Remonds encouraged education for both boys and girls, but the children nevertheless faced racial discrimination at school.
 When Caroline was nine years old, she and her siblings were forced to leave their Salem school in response to protests from white parents.
 The Remonds moved to Newport, Rhode Island so the children could complete their education.
 They returned to Massachusetts around 1841, and John Remond successfully lobbied to desegregate Salem's schools.

 Caroline married Joseph Hall Putnam, a Boston schoolteacher and hairdresser who shared her abolitionist beliefs.
 The couple had two children, Edmund Quincy Putnam and Louisa Victoria Putnam.
 Joseph died in January 1859, and Louisa Victoria followed three months later.